One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Implementation Details

 \textbf{Task Curation and Active Set Management.} As described in the main text, we define the full set of tasks as $\mathcal{T} = \{\tau_i\}_{i=1}^{N}$.
 A task $\tau_i$ is deemed "solved" once its performance metric, $\text{Metric}(\tau_i)$, surpasses a predefined threshold $\varepsilon_i$.
 At any time $t$ during training, we maintain an \textit{active set} of all unsolved tasks, $\mathcal{U}_t \subseteq \mathcal{T}$.
 To maximize computational efficiency, both data collection and gradient updates are performed \textbf{exclusively} for tasks within this active set $\mathcal{U}_t$.
 Once a task is solved, it is removed from the active set, thereby ceasing all computational overhead associated with it.

 \textbf{Staged Capacity Expansion.} The training process is partitioned into $S+1$ stages, following the protocol outlined in the main text: \begin{itemize}[leftmargin=*] \item \textbf{Stage 0 (Warm-up):} During an initial period of $T_0$ iterations, only the shared backbone network parameters, $\theta_B$, are trained.
-This stage allows the model to learn a foundational, general-purpose representation across all tasks. \item \textbf{Stage $s \ge 1$ (Expansion):} Each subsequent stage introduces a new, independent LoRA module, $\Delta\theta_s$.
-This module comprises a trainable low-rank matrix pair $\Delta\theta_s = B_sA_s$ (with rank $r \ll d,k$) and a corresponding learnable scalar scaling factor $\alpha_s$.
-These new parameters provide additional model capacity for tackling the remaining difficult tasks in the active set. \end{itemize}
+This stage establishes a robust foundation by training the shared base model on all tasks to learn general-purpose representations. \item \textbf{Stage $s \ge 1$ (Expansion):} Each subsequent stage introduces a new, independent LoRA module, $\Delta\theta_s = B_sA_s$.
+Concurrently, a set of learnable scaling factors is defined to modulate the contribution of both the base model and all adapters.
+A scaling factor $\alpha_0$ is associated with the base model weights $\theta_B$, and each LoRA module $\Delta\theta_j$ is assigned a corresponding scaling factor $\alpha_j$.
+All scaling factors are initialized to 1.
+These factors allow the model to dynamically re-weigh and reuse knowledge from the base model and earlier adaptations. \end{itemize}

 \textbf{Adaptive Stage Transition Triggers.} The transition from stage $s-1$ to stage $s$ is governed by a dual-trigger mechanism, balancing learning progress against a fixed budget: \begin{enumerate}[leftmargin=*] \item \textbf{Progress-based Trigger:} A new stage is initiated if the number of newly solved tasks within the current stage reaches a predefined quota $Q_s$. \item \textbf{Budget-based Trigger:} To prevent stagnation on particularly arduous tasks, a transition is forced if the iteration count within the current stage exceeds a pre-allocated limit, calculated as $\lceil (T_{\max} - T_0) / S \rceil$. \end{enumerate}